Afaaqahamedx/Social-Media-MERN/ReadMe.md

 <h2>Project Status</h2>
 <p>
-  The project is yet to be completed.
-Feel free to explore and contribute to its development.
+  Currently in progress!
+Dive in, explore, and contribute to shape the future of this social media platform.
+Your ideas and contributions are valuable! 🚀👩‍💻
 </p>

 <h2>Contributing</h2>